Ship live translations

 Languages

-Set the active language pair — must be exactly 2 language codes.
+Set the active language pair.
+Must be exactly 2 distinct codes.
+Broadcasts to all clients.

 Body: {